magao-x/MagAOX/setup/README.md

     $ ./setup_users_and_groups.sh
     ```

+2. Log out and back in, verify groups

+    ```
+    $ logout
+    [open new terminal]
+    $ groups
+    yourname wheel magaox-dev
+    ```

-    This changes the group memberships of the installing user (i.e. `$USER`, so most likely you).
-Before that takes effect, you will have to log out and back in.
+    Because the last step changed the group memberships of the installing user (i.e. `$USER`, so most likely you), you will have to log out and back in.
 (Alternatively, you can run `newgrp magaox-dev` to start a new subshell where the new group is active, but this can get confusing.)

-6. Run the provisioning script
+3. Run the provisioning script

     ```
     $ cd ~/MagAOX/setup